ParklyInc/smart-alert-dialog/README.md

 Bind the listener to confirm button：

-    new SweetAlertDialog(this, SweetAlertDialog.WARNING_TYPE)
+    new SmartAlertDialog(this, SmartAlertDialog.WARNING_TYPE)
         .setTitleText("Are you sure?")
         .setContentText("Won't be able to recover this file!")
         .setConfirmText("Yes,delete it!")
-        .setConfirmClickListener(new SweetAlertDialog.OnSweetClickListener() {
+        .setConfirmClickListener(new SmartAlertDialog.OnSmartClickListener() {
             @Override
-            public void onClick(SweetAlertDialog sDialog) {
+            public void onClick(SmartAlertDialog sDialog) {
                 sDialog.dismissWithAnimation();
             }
         })